mollinaca/exporter/README.md

 # what is this

-my exporter example for Linux server (get metrics via bash commands)
+my exporter example for Linux server metrics (get metrics via bash commands)  or something using https://github.com/mattn/go-pipeline
-using https://github.com/mattn/go-pipeline